MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 As a SharePoint Site Owner, you benefit directly by having users who find the product _useful_ with a good _user experience._ Some things you have control over  - navigation structure, page structure, content types, and List/Library Views.
 If you totally ignore what you have influence over, your users might perceive SharePoint as _something IT imposed on us_.
 If you lend a hand as Site Owner, you can change that perception.
 You can be the one who makes Lists/Libraries a joy to work in, a _useful_ thing to work in.

 > [!NOTE]
-> Microsoft Lists is available both in SharePoint and on its own as the Lists app.
+> Microsoft Lists is available both in SharePoint and on its own as the Microsoft Lists app.

 You should lend a hand to your users by making List/Library default Views meaningful and useful from the start.
 Users can make their own Views, of course, but by showing them what a good View is like, you can empower them to work efficiently.